-Flexible working options offer a practical solution for employees.
-It can help those using unreliable public transport or who need to take their children to school, to name a few.
+From working remotely to having alternative start and finish times to the normal hours, flexible working offers a practical solution for employers.
+It can help those using public transport, staff who are faced with lots of traffic on their commute and employees who need to take their children to school, to name a few.

-Implementing flexible working options where employees can be more autonomous and set their own schedules offers a healthier work-life balance.
+Having flexible working in place makes employees’ lives easier and offers a better work-life balance.
 Without it, employees may turn to a different company that does provide this benefit.

-To incorporate flexible working into the organisation, you can start by selecting the core working hours in which every employee must be present, but outside of this, employees can decide when they start and finish.
+To incorporate flexible working into the organisation, you can start by selecting the core working hours in which every employee must be present – but outside of this, staff can decide when they start and finish.

 On top of this, switching to a hybrid workplace where employees split their time between the workplace and working remotely can increase productivity and allows them to use their time more efficiently – not to mention, it’s an attractive factor to job-seekers.